ljj-007/ljj-007/README.md

 ### Hi there 👋
-- 🔭 I'm currently pursuing a Doctoral degree in Computer Science and Technology.
+- 🔭 I'm currently pursuing my PhD in Computer Science and Technology at Southeast University.
 - 🌱 My study interests lie in lightweight fine-tuning and deployment for large models (such as LLMs and high-dimension KGE models).